 Photograph of Alexander Herman in front of the Bavarian Flag, because I was the first student from Randolph-Macon College to have a Marketing Internship in Munich, Germany.
-Bachelor of Arts Degree Randolph-Macon College, Business/Economics and German; University of Phoenix, Mathematics and Education Certification; Masters of Art University of Maryland Baltimore County, STEM Education Certifications: Secondary Mathematics, Business Education, and World Languages-German; Project Lead the Way Engineering Certificates for Digital Electronics; as well as, Engineering Design and Development (Capstone)
+Bachelor of Arts Degree from Randolph-Macon College in Business/Economics and German; University of Phoenix, Mathematics and Education Certification; Masters of Art from University of Maryland Baltimore County in STEM Education; Certifications: Secondary Mathematics, Business Education, and World Languages-German; Project Lead the Way Engineering Certificates for Digital Electronics from UMBC; as well as, Engineering Design and Development (Capstone) from Bucknell University.

 Mr. Alex Herman